 Dessert: You can lightly sweeten the cheese filling and add a touch of vanilla extract to transform this into a dessert.
 Of course, I’d suggest not to use garlic butter for the pastry and don’t top the casserole with bomba!

-How to store Strukli
+How to Store Strukli

 Storing Dough